Mobile phone provider reviews

 EE's deals and incentives

-Families can also make use of EE's shared plans, which allow them to add up to five different devices to one inclusive plan.
+Families can also make use of EE's shared plans, which allow them to add up to five different devices to one inclusive plan which also comes with a 10% discount and a 1GB data boost for the primary contract owner to gift or use.

 EE offers a range of incentives (although customers we surveyed told us they were unimpressed by what was on offer).
-Pay-monthly phone users can stream music with Apple Music or watch BT Sport (both available free of charge for three to six months - 24 months of free BT Sport for 4GEE Max customers) and can prevent nasty bills by capping their data usage and getting alerts when they're near the end of their allowances.
+Pay-monthly phone users can stream with Apple Music free for six months with any data used in Apple Music not counting against your allowance, although it does after the six months is up.
+Customers can prevent nasty bills by capping their data usage and getting alerts when they're near the end of their allowances.

 Meanwhile pay-as-you-go customers can top up their phones and then use the credit to buy the most appropriate pack with its inclusive allowance of minutes, text or data.
 EE adds a new pack automatically every seven or 30 days and takes the cost from your credit.
-Do this for three months and EE will give you free minutes, texts or data.
+EE also offer free data boosts every three months if you continue to purchase its PAYG packs.

 EE is one of the biggest phone providers and has more than 500 shops in the UK, meaning that it's pretty easy to get help and advice.